diggsweden/dgc-java/README.md

 - Base45 implementation

-- Aztec code generation - Support for creating an Aztec code.
+- QR code generation - Support for creating/reading QR-codes.

 - Service layer - A service that ties all the above components together and presents high-level methods for creating and validating HCERT:s.